gatsbyjs/gatsby/packages/gatsby-source-wordpress-experimental/README.md

 # gatsby-source-wordpress-experimental

-This plugin is a pre-release experimental version of the upcoming gatsby-source-wordpress`V4.
-It is rewritten from the ground up using WPGraphQL for data sourcing as well as a custom plugin WPGatsby to transform the WPGraphQL schema in Gatsby-specific ways (see`packages/wp-gatsby`).
+This plugin is a pre-release experimental version of the upcoming gatsby-source-wordpress V4.
+It is rewritten from the ground up using WPGraphQL for data sourcing as well as a custom plugin WPGatsby to transform the WPGraphQL schema in Gatsby-specific ways (see `packages/wp-gatsby`).

 ## Installation

 - Install Gatsby and gatsby-cli
 - Set up this starter locally `gatsby new wordpress-v4 https://github.com/TylerBarnes/using-gatsby-source-wordpress-experimental`
-- In the `WordPress/plugins/` directory of this starter there are two plugins which both need to be installed into a live WordPress installation
+- In the `WordPress/plugins/` directory of [this starter](https://github.com/TylerBarnes/using-gatsby-source-wordpress-experimental/tree/master/WordPress/plugins) there are two plugins which both need to be installed into a live WordPress instance
   - WPGraphQL v0.6.1 - this adds GraphQL to our WordPress server
-  - WPGatsby v0.2.0 - this modifies the WPGQL schema and records when user actions have happened to allow us to do selective cache invalidation in Gatsby (to speed up builds).
+  - WPGatsby v0.2.1 - this modifies the WPGQL schema and records when user actions have happened to allow us to do selective cache invalidation in Gatsby (to speed up builds).

 ## Getting started